-Students will be introduced to a variety of arts techniques, styles and media to create works that express personally relevant ideas and subject matter.
-A focus is on the development of skills with a variety of 2D and 3D art media including charcoal, pencil, paint, print and clay.
-Students will be introduced to various art concepts and artists to identify and recognise the influence of arts within society and how other artists use visual conventions and viewpoints to communicate these ideas and apply it to their artworks.
-Analysis skills are also introduced to enable students to form a growing understanding of the history and context of art, together with developing arts literacy.
-This may be supplemented with visits to exhibitions and galleries.
+Focus is on the development of skills with a variety of 2D and 3D art media including charcoal, pencil, paint, print and clay.
+Students will be introduced to various art concepts and artists to identify and recognise the influence of arts within society.
+Analysis skills are introduced to enable students to form a growing understanding of the history and context of art, together with developing arts literacy.

-- > Practise techniques and processes to enhance representation of ideas in their art making. - > Analyse how artists use visual conventions in artworks. - Identify and connect specific features and purposes of visual artworks from contemporary and past times to explore viewpoints and enrich their art making. - Develop planning skills for art making by exploring techniques and processes used by different artists. - > Experiment with visual arts conventions, techniques, materials, processes and technologies. - > Critical and creative thinking, using visual arts languages, theories and practices to apply aesthetic judgement.
+- > Practise techniques and processes to enhance representation of ideas in their art making - > Analyse how artists use visual conventions in artworks - > Identify and connect specific features and purposes of visual artworks - Develop planning skills by exploring techniques and processes used by different artists - > Experiment with visual arts conventions, techniques, materials, processes and technologies - > Use critical and creative thinking, to apply aesthetic judgement

-Students will create a range of imaginative and skill based works in a variety of media, focusing on the exploration and development of techniques and processes, to demonstrate skills in their art making.
-Students will also complete a range of theoretical tasks to identify features and purposes of visual art works, to further develop their literacy skills when discussing and communicating about works of art.
+Students will create a range of imaginative and skill based works in a variety of media.
+Students will also complete a range of theoretical tasks to identify features and purposes of visual art works.

 Students who plan to study Art or Design at a Stage 1 level must complete a semester of Art or Design in Year 9.
-Students will also be introduced and extended in Art, looking at building skill in a variety of media and styles.
-The influential historical and contemporary artists will form the basis for the work carried out.
-A visual study based on an artist of interest will also be undertaken.
-This is to increase their thinking, understanding and recognition of the influence of art within society and to extend and develop their language, in preparation for this assessment component at a Stage 1 level.
+Students will build skills in a variety of media and styles.
+Influential historical and contemporary artists will form the basis for the work carried out.
+A visual study based on an artist of interest will also be undertaken, to increase thinking, understanding and recognition of the influence of art within society and to extend and develop language, in preparation for this assessment component at a Stage 1 level.

-- > Conceptual and perceptual ideas and representations through art making processes. - Develop and refine techniques and processes to enhance representation of ideas.
-Analyse how artists use visual conventions in various design works. - > Identify and connect specific features and purposes of art works from contemporary and the past to explore their purpose and enrich their problem solving. - Develop planning skills for making art works through the exploration of concepts, techniques and media used by different artists. - > Manipulate materials, techniques, technologies and processes to develop and represent their own artistic style. - > Critical and creative thinking, using artistic language, terminology, theories and practices to apply aesthetic judgment.
+- > Conceptual and perceptual ideas and representations through art making processes - > Develop and refine techniques and processes to enhance representation of ideas.
+Analyse how artists use visual conventions in various design works - Identify and connect specific features and purposes of art works to explore their purpose - Develop planning skills for making art works through the exploration of concepts, techniques and media used by different artists - Manipulate materials, techniques, technologies and processes to develop and represent their own artistic style - > Use critical and creative thinking, using artistic language, terminology, theories and practices to apply aesthetic judgment